 - New models and paradigms for the management of Cloud services at the host level, within/between data centres (intra- /inter-domain);

-- Big Data flows processing for Smart City scenarios;
+- Big Data flows processing for Industry 4.0 scenarios;

-- Relationship between IoT and Cloud systems in Smart City scenarios;
+- Assessment of the relationship between IoT and Cloud systems when applied to Industrial IoT scenarios;

 - Experiences on the (re)use of open platforms for services designed for Smart Cities integrated with Cloud systems.